1. Blog

 6. Next, all you need to do is fine-tune the transitions and arrangement of your mix.

 7. When you are happy with the arrangement and transitions of your mix, all you need to do is record and export the set.
-There are a few different places where you can export the project to come including as an able to multitrack file which is the best choice if you want to add voiceovers or radio effects and jingles.
+There are a few different places where you can export the project to come including as an Ableton Live multitrack project which is the best choice if you want to add voiceovers or radio effects and jingles.

 8. When it comes to recording the mix DJ.Studio automatically renders it down to a single file at around 5 times real speed.
-This saves a huge amount of time that you would have to spend manually recording a DJ set if you doing it live, meaning it takes around 6 minutes to render an hour-long mix.
+This saves a significant amount of time compared with recording a DJ set manually in real time, meaning an hour-long mix can usually render in roughly 10–15 minutes depending on system performance.

 Final Verdict#